Longitudinal Knowledge Assessment

 He received his medical degree from St. John's Medical College in Bangalore, India.
 Dr. Desouza then did his internal medicine residency at St. Barnabas Hospital in New York.
 He completed his endocrinology fellowship at Tulane University Medical Center, New Orleans, Louisiana.

-Attendance at investigators’ meetings, with compensation for travel expenses from the following companies:
+Attendance at investigators’ meetings, with compensation for travel expenses from the following company:

 Service on a research-related expert panel for the following companies, with honoraria: